Project-Silicium/Device-Binaries/vili/README.md

 ### CPRDxe:

 > [!NOTE]
-> DisplayDxe requires this Driver (It just needs the Memory Region that gets Registerd here).
+> DisplayDxe requires this Driver.

 - Reason: To make it map the Memory Map `MMCX_CPR3` properly.
 - Patch: The CPR Cllock Rail Disable Function has been Removed to avoid a Crash.